Success with the GED® test credential

-Why do businesses want to hire GED graduates?
+Why do businesses want to hire graduates with a GED® test credential?

-In 2014, changes were made to the GED testing series to better prepare students for success in today's workplace, economy, and world of postsecondary education.
-Today's GED test:
+In 2014, changes were made to the GED® test series to better prepare students for success in today's workplace, economy, and world of postsecondary education.
+Today's GED® test credential:

 - measures both High School Equivalency and College and Career Readiness (CCR);